Health Savings Accounts

 - Ownership.
 Funds rollover in the account from year to year, just like an IRA.

 - Earned Interest.
 Dividends earned may be tax-free.

 - Portability.
 You, not your employer, own the account so you can always keep your HSA.

 - Flexibility.
 You can use the funds in your HSA to pay for current or future qualified and eligible medical expenses, including those not covered by your insurance.

 To contribute to a Health Savings Account you: must be covered under a High Deductible Health Plan (HDHP), may not be covered by any other health plan that is not a HDHP, may not be enrolled in Medicare, may not be a recent recipient of VA medical benefits and cannot be claimed as a dependent on another person's tax return.

 Availability of Funds

-Withdrawals are tax-free if the funds are used exclusively for paying or reimbursing qualified medical expenses, such as doctor visits, prescription drugs and over-the-counter medicines for the owner, his or her spouse and dependents.
-Qualified expenses are those incurred after the account is opened.
+Withdrawals are tax free if the funds are used exclusively for paying or reimbursing qualified medical expenses for the owner, his or her spouse and eligible dependents.
+Qualified expenses are those incurred after the account is open.

 *Your savings federally insured to at least $250,000 and backed by the full faith and credit of the United States Government National Credit Union Administration, a U.S. Government Agency.